MT2Analysis/nanoMT2/README.md

 ### Production

 #### Local: Pre-production tests
-Please remember to save the pre-production tests with the same label as the one used for production
+Please remember to save the pre-production tests with the same production label PL as the one used for production

 ```
 python postproc.py --year 2017 --doMC -o output/test_preProd_<PL>_MC  -w Wlv --doLocal -N 5001